-A straight up fight erupted between pro-democracy and pro-Beijing lawmakers in Hong Kong’s legislature Friday.
+A straight-up fight erupted between pro-democracy and pro-Beijing lawmakers in Hong Kong’s legislature Friday.
 One man dragged an opponent across the floor by his shirt collar, while paramedics carried another out on a stretcher.

 Security guards eventually forcibly ejected 10 pro-democracy lawmakers from the chamber, prompting their camp to threaten legal action against the legislature’s staff, who they accused of siding with their opponents.
-Two of the ejected pro-democracy lawmakers were taken to hospital.
+Two of the ejected pro-democracy lawmakers were taken to the hospital.

-The wild scenes, sparked by a dispute over which side should lead an important committee, signaled a sharp return to the political tensions that had paralyzed the semi-autonomous Chinese city for months before coronavirus hit.
-Crowds of pro-democracy protesters drawn out by calls to mobilize in the wake of the clashes, gathered on the streets near the legislature Friday evening.
+The wild scenes, sparked by a dispute over which side should lead an important committee, signaled a sharp return to the political tensions that had paralyzed the semi-autonomous Chinese city for months before the coronavirus hit.
+Crowds of pro-democracy protesters, drawn out by calls to mobilize in the wake of the clashes, gathered on the streets near the legislature Friday evening.

 Hong Kong’s House Committee, responsible for scrutinizing bills before sending them for a final vote, has been deadlocked for months over the election of a new chair.
 The disagreement has resulted in a major backlog of legislation, including a controversial bill that would make it a criminal offense to disparage the Chinese national anthem.

 Friday’s chaos was triggered when pro-Beijing lawmaker Starry Lee dashed for the podium ahead of the session of the House Committee, during a scramble by rival lawmakers to occupy the chair.

 “I have the right to start this meeting,” said Lee, attempting to lead the committee from behind a ring of security guards, while pro-democracy lawmakers surrounded her chanting “Starry Lee has acted outside her powers.”